RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

     1. Hard laws: _complying with GDPR_.
     2. Soft laws: _complying with NHS Code of conduct_.
 2. Produce a dataset design specification by either designing a dataset or choosing an off-the-shelf one: _Use the 3rd party dataset CBIS-DDSM (https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM).
 This is what is known about this dataset
     1. Its creator: _R.
-Lee_
+Lee and the authors of this paper: https://www.nature.com/articles/sdata2017177_.
     2. Its characteristics: _2,620 studies in the form of films (DICOM images) covering malignant, benign, and normal diagnoses.
 It was originally produced as part of the DDSM_.
-    3. Its creator(s): _the authors of this paper: https://www.nature.com/articles/sdata2017177_.
-    4. Its funding source: _none, but the DDSM was funded by DOD Breast Cancer Research Program and US Army Research and Material Command_.
+    3. Its funding source: _none, but the DDSM was funded by DOD Breast Cancer Research Program and US Army Research and Material Command_.
-    5. Its collection method: _collected from four American hospitals with patient consent (Massachusetts General Hospital, Wake Forest University School of Medicine, Sacred Heart Hospital, and Washington University of St Louis School of Medicine)_.
+    4. Its collection method: _collected from four American hospitals with patient consent (Massachusetts General Hospital, Wake Forest University School of Medicine, Sacred Heart Hospital, and Washington University of St Louis School of Medicine)_.
-    6. How it was pre-processed: _raw pixel data was converted into 64-bit optical density values, which were in turn re-mapped to 16-bit grey scale TIFF files and finally converted to DICOM format.
+    5. How it was pre-processed: _raw pixel data was converted into 64-bit optical density values, which were in turn re-mapped to 16-bit grey scale TIFF files and finally converted to DICOM format.
 A noise reduction function was applied to the DICOM format.
 Images were cropped and a lesion segmentation algorithm was applied.
 Images were split 80% marked for training and 20% marked for testing with very close percentage of case numbers in each_.
-    7. Its intended use cases: _CAD (Computer-Aided Detection and Diagnosis) research in mammography_.
+    6. Its intended use cases: _CAD (Computer-Aided Detection and Diagnosis) research in mammography_.
-    8. Its limitations: _scanned film instead of full field digital mammograms_.
+    7. Its limitations: _scanned film instead of full field digital mammograms_.
-    9. risks: _the DDSM was released in 1997, only 2,620 studies_.
+    8. risks: _the DDSM was released in 1997, only 2,620 studies_.
-    10. We did not indicate this dataset's bias or its incorrrect use case.
+    9. We did not indicate this dataset's bias or its incorrrect use case.
 #### Model Specifications
 1. Indicate compliance specifications:
     1. Hard laws: _complying with the EU's Class IIb Medical Devices Directive_.